KTM 790 Duke

 The KTM 790 Duke is a naked parallel-twin motorcycle, manufactured by KTM from 2017.
 The Duke's 799 cc liquid cooled eight-valve DOHC engine uses a 285° crankshaft in order to mimic KTM's 75° V-Twins.
-Its power output is 105 bhp.
+Its power output is 95 bhp in Europe (2023–present), and 105 bhp for the rest of the world.

+They also did a 790 Duke L (2018–2020) model for A2 licenses in Europe.
+This made 95 bhp.
+For 2023, the 790 Duke L is the only model in Europe, despite not getting the "L" name.

 The Duke is KTM's first parallel-twin bike; previously the factory had produced only singles and V-twins.
 Released in 2018 for the European market, KTM propose to release the Duke as a 2019 model to the US market in late 2018.
 Starting in 2021, this new model will be produced in China.
 It appears that no changes will be made to KTM's warranty, which covers the lesser of two years or twenty-four thousand miles, and guarantees the frame, swingarm, ignition system, engine parts inside the crankcase.

 The Duke is also the first middleweight naked with an inertial measurement unit within its electronics that include ride-by-wire, fuel modes, and multi-level traction control.
 It also includes a bi-directional quickshifter.
 With a dry weight of 169 kg, the pared-down design is said to make the Duke the lightest bike in the middleweight naked market.
 KTM cooperated with Maxxis to develop special tyres for the Duke.
+The Duke also has an ultra-light chrome-molybdenum steel frame with die-cast aluminum rear supporting structure and die-cast aluminum trellis swingarm.